ANUGAMAGE/ANUGAMAGE/README.md

 ## Hi there I am Anu

 My background is rooted in the medical field, where I initially built a strong foundation.
 Over time, I expanded my expertise to include Python programming, organic chemistry, and computer science.
-This multidisciplinary approach eventually led me to specialize in Cheminformatics Quantum Chemistry and Computational Chemistry, with a focus on drug discovery and materials science research.
+This multidisciplinary approach eventually led me to specialize in Cheminformatics, Artificial Inteligence, Machine Learning, Quantum Chemistry and Computational Chemistry, with a focus on drug discovery and materials science research.

 **My Journey**